If you would like to jump to a specific video in our packing video series, just follow the links below:

 - When all lamps are packed in the carton, generously fill out the carton with plenty of crushed packing paper.
 With your marker write, “FRAGILE” and “LAMPS”, in large, clear letters on all sides of the carton.

 Small pictures can be wrapped and stood up in normal packing boxes with other goods.
-Extremely large pictures, like the ones found hanging over a sofa or mantle (usually measuring 24″ x 36″) should be packed in a specially designed picture or mirror carton.
+Larger pictures and art (usually measuring 24″ x 36″ and larger) should be packed in a specially designed picture or mirror carton.

 If you do not have a picture or mirror carton, many pictures can be packed in a self-devised picture carton.